This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arterial blood gas (ABG) measures how much oxygen and carbon dioxide are in your child's blood.

-- Blood and urine tests will show if your child has an infection.
-These tests can also give information about his overall health, such as kidney function.
+- Blood and urine tests will show if your child has an infection that may be causing seizures.
+These tests can also give information about his or her overall health.

 - An EEG records the electrical activity of your child's brain.
-It is used to find changes in the normal patterns of his brain activity.
+It is used to find changes in the normal patterns of his or her brain activity.

 - Oxygen may be given if your child's blood oxygen level is lower than it should be.